UNF Preschool Background and History

 VOLUNTARY PREKINDERGARTEN (VPK)

 VPK is a federal program run by the state.
 The program provides families with free early education for their children to prepare for kindergarten.
-Children are not required to attend VPK, attendance is on voluntary basis only.
+Children are not required to attend VPK, attendance is on a voluntary basis only.
 Children must live in Florida and be 4 years old on or before Sept.
 1 of the current school year to be eligible.
 If their fourth birthday falls Feb.
 2 through Sept.
 1 in a calendar year, parents can postpone enrolling their child in VPK that year and wait until the following year when their child is 5.
 Parents can choose from different educational settings and various program options.
 Private childcare centers, public schools and specialized instructional services providers offer VPK.